jerbarnes/blse/README.md

-Then, get monolingual embeddings, either by training your own, or by downloading the [pretrained embeddings](https://drive.google.com/open?id=1GpyF2h0j8K5TKT7y7Aj0OyPgpFc8pMNS) mentioned in the paper, and put them in the 'embeddings' directory:
+Then, get monolingual embeddings, either by training your own, or by downloading the [pretrained embeddings](https://drive.google.com/open?id=1GpyF2h0j8K5TKT7y7Aj0OyPgpFc8pMNS) mentioned in the paper, unzipping them and putting them in the 'embeddings' directory:

 Run the blse parameter search script, in order to get the best hyperparameters: